-In the world of astrology, the Sun is often thought of as representing our soul.
+In the world of Vedic astrology, the Sun is often thought of as representing our soul.
 Not only does it tell us about our inner nature, but it can also reveal how well-connected we are to our spiritual side.
 Those with a Sun that is placed in a powerful position in their chart tend to have a very clear understanding of who they truly are, and what lies at the core of their being.
 They are naturally confident and strong-willed, exuding an air of personal power that others respond positively to.
 Such people often excel in leadership roles where they can make use of their innate abilities, and they are often healthy and energetic as well.
 Overall, having a bright and shining Sun in one’s astrological chart can be seen as an indicator of deep clarity and connection to our soul’s most enlightened aspects.

 Sun in Astrology represents our connection with our Higher selves and Spiritual nature.